This page was put up on the unlikely chance that someone reading it might know something about Priscilla Silkwood, who

 you know the next time we have a program to collect more stories.

-The last 2008 TOTA meeting will be at the Jackson County Historical Society building
+The last 2008 TOTA meeting was at the Jackson County Historical Society building

 The second meeting of the year was hosted by the The Johnson County